nlposs/NLP-OSS/CPF-One.md

 11 or 12 Nov 2018, Co-located with EMNLP 2020
 https://nlposs.github.io/2020

-Deadline for Long and Short Paper submission: 01 July 2020 (23:59, GMT-11)
+Deadline for Long and Short Paper submission: 05 August 2020 (23:59, GMT-11)
 ----------------------------------------------------------------